Closet Organization Ideas – Tips and Tricks for Organizing Your Closets on a Budget!

 #21.
 Over the Door Adjustable Hanger with Baskets

-You can purchase an over the door adjustable hanger with baskets to hang on the inside of your broom closet door and use it to store bottles and cans of cleaning supplies as well as sponges, extra paper towels and those microfiber clothes and glove.
+You can purchase an over the door adjustable hanger with baskets to hang on the inside of your broom closet door and use it to store bottles and cans of cleaning supplies as well as sponges, extra paper towels and those microfiber cloths and gloves.

 This allows you more space in other places in your home to store other needed items.